 Journalists who have an investigative story in mind related to critical issues affecting cities, but who lack the resources to analyze and present the data required to tell the story, are invited to apply to the Local Data Journalism Fellowship.
-This year, the opportunity is open to journalists in the Chicagoland area, or those who work nationally but have a Chicagoland partner.
+In 2024, the opportunity is open to journalists in the Chicagoland area, or those who work nationally but have a Chicagoland partner.
 Successful applicants will be appointed as Data Journalism Fellows at the University of Chicago and will work with data science teams to conduct ambitious investigative journalism, using the highest caliber data science and artificial intelligence tools and methodologies.
+Applications are currently closed for 2024 and will reopen later this year for 2025.

 About the program